Maria P. Hanzlik, PsyD, HSPP, Licensed Psychologist

-One aspect that makes Dr. Hanzlik is unique is having obtained addiitonal post graduate training in sexual concerns and is one of the few AASECT certified sex therapists in the Indianapolis area as well as across the state of Indiana.
-In addition to treating sexual concerns, her other areas of expertise include trauma work (including approaching trauma treatment from a tri-phasic model and the use of EMDR, or Eye-Movement, Desensitization, and Reprocessing), couples therapy, and psychological assessment/evaluation.
+One aspect that makes Dr. Hanzlik is unique is having obtained additional post-graduate training in sexual concerns, and she is one of the few AASECT-certified sex therapists in the Indianapolis area, as well as across the state of Indiana.
+In addition to treating sexual concerns, her other areas of expertise include trauma work (including approaching trauma treatment from a tri-phasic model and the use of EMDR, (Eye-Movement, Desensitization, and Reprocessing), couples therapy, and psychological assessment/evaluation.
 Please refer to the Services Provided tab for more information.

 In addition to providing therapy and psychological evaluation (testing) services, Dr. Hanzlik frequently presents to general audiences, as well as at regional conferences, training centers, medical schools, and graduate schools, to provide continuing education and training speaking on the topics of incorporating sexual health into psychological and medical practice, trauma-informed care, and effective parenting practice.
 Dr. Hanzlik is also available for media interviews on any of her areas of expertise.

 The Chicago School of Professional Psychology--Master of Arts in Clinical Psychology (MA); Doctor of Psychology in Clinical Psychology (PsyD)